 - You deducted EI premiums from your employees and remitted the premiums to your payroll (RP) account

-Even businesses that just launched in 2013 can benefit from the credit.
-If you meet all of the conditions listed above, the CRA will use a zero value for your 2012 employer’s share of EI premiums when it calculates the amount of the credit that you are eligible to receive for 2013.
+Even if your business just launched this year, you can benefit from the credit.
+If you meet all of the conditions listed above, the CRA uses a zero value for your 2017 employer’s share of EI premiums when it calculates the amount of the credit you are eligible to receive for 2018.

-One of the best parts about the HCSB is that there are no applications to fill out.
-Simply complete your T4 slips and submit them on time, and the CRA will automatically calculate the credit for you and apply it to your payroll account.
+One of the best parts about the HCSB is that there are no applications for your company to fill out.
+Simply complete your T4 slips and submit them on time, and the CRA automatically calculates the credit for you and applies it to your payroll account.

-This is where using a payroll software tool like Quickbooks is helpful.
-Having a software tool to help you run the numbers and calculate things like earnings, taxes and deductions not only keeps you in tune with your business costs but also keeps you on top of any cost-savings opportunities.
+This is where using a payroll software tool like QuickBooks is helpful in running the numbers and calculating earnings, taxes, and deductions,so you can say on top of any cost-savings opportunities.